hpaghdal/GitProj1/definitions.md

 ![Status example](./pictures/Status.png)

 **Master Branch**: <br>
- is a naming convention for a branch.
+ Is a naming convention for a branch.
 After cloning (downloading) a project from a remote server, the resulting local repository has a single local branch: the so-called "master" branch.
 ![Master Branch example](pictures/MasterBranch.png)